-The piazza centerpiece is the legendary equestrian statue of Emperor Marcus Aurelius but, as of 1999, a copy took up residence here when the actual 2nd-century AD statue moved to a new wing in the surrounding Musei Capitolini.
-The Sala Marco Aurelio and its glass room also protect a gold-plated Hercules along with more massive body parts, this time bronze, of what might be Constantine or that of his son Constans II (archaeologists are still undecided).
-While there are great views of the Roman Forum from the terrace balconies on either side of the Palazzo Senatorio, the best view may be from the Tabularium, the arcade balcony below the Senatorio building and accessed with admission to the Musei Capitolini.
-The museum also has the Terrazza Caffarelli, featuring a restaurant with a magical view looking toward Trastevere and St. Peter's.
-Piazza dei Campidoglio, incorporating the Palazzo Senatorio and the two Capitoline Museums, the Palazzo Nuovo, and the Palazzo dei Conservatori, Jewish Ghetto, Rome, 00186.
+The piazza centerpiece is the legendary equestrian statue of Emperor Marcus Aurelius, but in 1999 a copy replaced the 2nd-century-AD original, which moved to a new wing of the surrounding Musei Capitolini.
+The Sala Marco Aurelio and its glass room also protect a gold-plated Hercules along with more massive body parts, this time bronze, of what might be Constantine or that of his son Constans II (archaeologists are yet undecided).
+While there are great views of the Roman Forum from the terrace balconies to either side of the Palazzo Senatorio, the best view may be from the Tabularium, the arcade balcony below the Senatorio building, accessible with admission to the Musei Capitolini.
+The museum also has the Terrazza Caffarelli, featuring a restaurant with a magical view toward Trastevere and St. Peter's.

-Piazza dei Campidoglio, incorporating the Palazzo Senatorio and the two Capitoline Museums, the Palazzo Nuovo, and the Palazzo dei Conservatori, Rome, 00186, Italy
+Piazza dei Campidoglio, including the Palazzo Senatorio and the Musei Capitolini, the Palazzo Nuovo, and the Palazzo dei Conservatori, Rome, Latium, 00186, Italy